-Figure 5.4 and Figure 5.5 show the flow depths and surface elevation at the end of the simulation.
-It is seen that when the water levels are low the Gorai spill channel will be completely blocked from the Ganges River.
+Figure 5.4 and Figure 5.5 show the flow depths and surface elevation at the end of the simulation for the individual elements.
+It is seen that when the water levels are low (as it is in the end of the simulation) the Gorai spill channel will be almost blocked from the Ganges River.